softsuave-tech-matrix/react-native-section-list/README.md

 ## Installation

-Download the package with npm or yarn
+Download the package with npm

 ```sh
 npm install react-native-section-list